CSD-CPM/dissertation-code-submission-JSahiti/README.md

 - [Contact](#contact)

 ## About the Project
 **Grade Assist** reduces manual work and errors when calculating grades from peer-assessment data.
-It focuses on clarity, speed, and repeatable results for busy instructors.
+It is an instructor-oriented web app that automates peer-evaluation grade computation for group projects.

 ## Key Features
 - **CSV Ingest (TEAMMATES format)** with preview & validation